moveeleven-data/waypoint/project/sprint-summaries/sprint-01.md

 ﻿# Sprint 1, Blueprints and Staging

-**Goal**: Approve the Customer Health mart blueprint and the reference blueprint, and build first staging models with freshness checks.
+**Goal**: Approve the Customer Health mart blueprint and the refined layer blueprint, and build first staging models with freshness checks.

 **Status (mid-sprint)**: On track.